10 Types of Loyalty Program and How You Can Implement Them

 These tiered systems create a sense of progression and exclusivity, motivating customers to reach higher levels by increasing their spend or engagement.
 Tiered loyalty programs encourage long-term loyalty by offering escalating rewards, making customers feel more valued as they advance to higher statuses.

-Value-Based Loyalty Program: Examples
+Value-Based Loyalty Program: Patagonia & TOMS

 A great example of a value-based loyalty program is Patagonia's Worn Wear Program.
 This program rewards customers for purchasing used, refurbished gear or for repairing their old products, emphasizing sustainability and environmental responsibility.
 Customers receive store credit for their actions, aligning rewards with the brand’s eco-conscious values.